zeiad133/national_id/README.md

 * Go to http://localhost:3000/api-docs/

-* Test the api throught manual requests
+* Test the api through manual requests

 # How to run the test suite